socketsupply/docs/apps/data/index.md

 # Dynamo

-The _Dynamo_ app is a GUI for the DymanoDB database.
+The Operator _Data_ app is a DymanoDB compatible UI for NoSQL data.

 ## Searching